kevinhan384/quickstart/content/_index.md

 ---

 ## Projects

-**Database From Scratch (C++)**
-* Engineered a relational database management system from scratch, achieving a 9x boost in SQL execution speed by implementing buffer pool with LRU-K eviction, B+ tree indexing and Volcano query optimization

 **Formula 1 Telemetry Analysis (JavaScript, Python, HTML, CSS)**
 * Built a full-stack web app with Django REST API and React to visualize 1M+ telemetry data points by integrating FastF1 library for data ingestion, and reCharts to create interactive visualizations to compare drivers